rigard/rulebooks/rulebooks/the-resistance.md

 The team building phase consists of the Leader picking the players that he would like on the Mission Team followed by all the players voting to approve/reject the Mission Team.

 **Resistance Strategy Tip:** Get on the team
 As a resistance operative you need to get on the mission teams, letting even a single spy on the team is enough to make it fail.
 The leader gets to propose team members, but everyone gets a vote.
-If the leader’s proposal doesn’t get enough votes then the next player becomes the leader and gets to propose a new team.
+If the leader's proposal doesn't get enough votes then the next player becomes the leader and gets to propose a new team.

 ### Mission Team Assignment
 After appropriate discussion, the Leader takes the required number of Team Tokens *(using the chart below)* and assigns each Team Token to any player including himself.
 Note a player may only be assigned one Team Token.